movermeyer/nextversion/README.rst

     nextversion('v1.0a2')   # => '1.0a3'  (normalized to compatible version with PEP 386)
     nextversion('foo.0.3')  # => None     (impossible to normalize)

-If original version number does not match [PEP 386](//www.python.org/dev/peps/pep-0386/),
+If original version number does not match `PEP 386 <//www.python.org/dev/peps/pep-0386/>`_ ,

-1. Next version compatible with [PEP 386](//www.python.org/dev/peps/pep-0386/) is returned if possible,
+1. Next version compatible with `PEP 386 <//www.python.org/dev/peps/pep-0386/>`_ is returned if possible,
 2. If impossible, `None` is returned.

 Install